 REPORT CARDS/PROGRESS MONITORING

 Report cards are distributed to scholars, electronically or in hard copy, six times a year, at the conclusion of each marking period.
 In January and June, scholars receive updated transcripts which reflect students’ final grades and an updated credit count.
-When recent report cards are not available, progress reports are printed for parent teacher conferences to be used as catalyst for discussions.
+When recent report cards are not available, progress reports are printed for parent teacher conferences to be used as a catalyst for discussions.
 Parents can and should use IO Education/Pupilpath as a forum to obtain grade and attendance information daily.